nityam2007/Product-Showcase-Pro/README.md

 5. Choose the `product-showcase-pro.zip` file and click "Install Now".
 6. Once installed, click on the "Activate" button to activate the plugin.

+7. and use short code on any of the page
+8.   [product_showcase]
+9.

 ## Features

 - Create a custom post type "Products" to manage your product showcase.